microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 **What you should know to start working on this kata:**

 - Basic concepts of linear algebra
-- Basic concepts of single and multi-qubit systems
+- Single and multi-qubit systems
-- Basic concepts of single and multi-qubit gates
+- Basic single and multi-qubit gates
-- Basic concepts of single-qubit system measurements
+- Single-qubit system measurements

 If you need a refresher on any of these topics, you can check out the previous katas.